CompuTec/computec-docs/docs/processforce/user-guide/routings/operations.md

 ### Resource Properties

 - The properties of the selected resource are set as default in this tab.
-- This tab allows the user to select and add additional properties for this resource/operation combination and remove the defaulted values.
+- This tab allows the user to select and add additional properties for this resource-operation combination and remove the defaulted values.

 ![Operation Resource Properties](./media/operations/operation-resource-properties.webp)

 ## Properties for Operations

+To access Operation Properties, navigate to:

 :::info Path
     Administration → Setup → Production → Operation Properties